Strategic Planning & Resource Council Main Menu

 Joining forces with Military Families: Educators and Athletes Supporting Youth (E.A.S.Y)

-Candidates from the Department of Adolescent and Adult Education connect with families from the local military community.
+Candidates from the Department of Secondary, Adult and Physical Education connect with families from the local military community.
 Activities on the Armstrong campus will help familiarize them with the college setting, and allow Education candidates to gain insight into their future military-connected students.

 Non-Traditional and Veteran Student Transition Program